Fishb0rne/Gammacraft-Info-Repo/README.md

 **/wp rm** is used to remove a given public or private lists following the same rules as /wp add.
 This seems to be available for either everyone or no one, so be nice yall, honor system.

 **/wp tp** is used to teleport to a given waypoint.
 EX: [/wp tp TEST pub] would teleport you to the public waypoint named TEST.
 Same rules as **/wp add** in regards to private waypoints

+## EpicRename
+### a plugin that allows for the naming, tooltipping, and enchantmenty glowy effecting anything you'd like.
+Wanna make a silly item? or one personal to you?
+Use this!
+**/rename** renames the item currently in your hand.

+**/lore** "relores" any item, changing it's tooltip to whatever you'd like.
+Text formatting is a little,, odd.
+It'll create a continuous line unless you manually break it using |.

+EX: [/Lore Test Test Test | Test Test Test | ABC ABC ABC] would change the tooltip of the item in your hand to be

+Test Test Test

+Test Test Test

+ABC ABC ABC